Youth Cancer Service

-The team is led by Head of Department Staff Specialist, Dr Antoinette Anazodo and her team which includes:
+The team is led by Head of Department Staff Specialist, Dr Jessica Ryan and her team which includes:

 Where is your care delivered

-We have a dedicated space in the Nelune Comprehensive Cancer Centre.
+We have a dedicated space called the You Can Centre in the Cancer Survivorship Centre.
 It is an informal space to relax in when you are visiting the hospital or cancer centre.